 Tinagong Dagat Lake nestles on the heart of the largest pygmy forest in the world.
 It’s one of the entrancing sights to see when hiking to Mount Hamiguitan.
 The pygmy forests surrounding it host an incredible diversity of wildlife species, many of which are only found there.

 According to the locals, the lake is a good spot for viewing the critically-endangered Philippine Monkey-Eating Eagle.
+It is one of the remotest bodies of water in the Philippines.

 - Location: San Isidro, Davao Oriental